Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Airless and HVLP Differences

-The over-spray factor: Since airless sprayers spray paint at a much higher pressure, they produce more over-spray than an HVLP sprayer.
-For example, when I spray enamel and pre-cat lacquer with my GX-19 airless, I'm typically spraying at around 2,000 PSI, but with my HVLP, only around 10 PSI for the same material.
+- The over-spray factor: Since airless sprayers spray paint at a much higher pressure, they produce more over-spray than an HVLP sprayer.
+For example, when I spray enamel and pre-cat lacquer with my GX-19 airless, I'm typically spraying at around 2,000 PSI, but with my HVLP, I spray around 10 PSI for the same material.
 That's a big difference, but even at low pressure, you can still ruin floors and furniture from over-spray without careful masking in advance.

-The finish: An HVLP sprayer atomizes paint at low pressure and produces a finer finish than an airless that sprays at significantly higher pressure.
-You have more control over paint flow and coating thickness.
+- The finish: An HVLP sprayer atomizes paint at low pressure and produces a finer finish than an airless that sprays at significantly higher pressure.
+You have more control over paint flow and coating thickness too.
 You can dial in a perfect spray pattern to get a super smooth finish.
 You can achieve similar results too with an airless, using the right size and type of spray tip.
 With my airless, I use the green Graco FFLP tips.
 These tips have a slightly smaller orifice to produce a finer finish with less over-spray.

 Airless Paint Sprayer vs. HVLP for Cabinets